DBCG/aphl-vsm/README.md

 In order to connect your local Keycloak to the app, you must:
 - navigate to http://localhost:8080 (Keycloak admin UI)
 - enter admin username/pw (default: admin/admin)
-- in dropdown top left, choose APHL, thhen click on clients at left.
+- in dropdown top left, choose APHL, then click on clients at left.
 Select aphl-app from list
 ![APHL Realm main page](./md-images/keycloak_aphl_realm.png "Contains info related to the APHL realm")

 - On the settings page about halfway down, edit this block as seen here and PRESS SAVE: